 Highly skilled, experienced teachers are the cornerstone of a good education, and one of the Public School Foundation’s top priorities is helping the district attract and retain the best teachers.
 One of the ways PSF works to achieve that goal is by awarding Endowed Teaching Chairs and other annual recognition awards.
 These chairs and awards acknowledge the contribution of outstanding educators in the school system and reward their efforts on the behalf of students.

-Chair honorees receive monetary awards of $1,000 annually, and hold the chair for two to three years, depending on their specific chair.
-Recipients are selected by committees consisting of parents, students, administrators, Foundation Board members, teachers, and donor representatives.
-Each year, the PSF will provide the community with an opportunity to nominate teachers for that year’s chair awards, kicking off a rigorous application and evaluation process.
+Teaching Chair honorees receive monetary awards of $1,000 annually, and hold the chair for two to three years, depending on their specific chair.
+Recipients are selected by committees consisting of parents, students, administrators, Foundation Board members, teachers, and/or donor representatives.
+Each year, the PSF provides the community with an opportunity to nominate teachers for that year’s chair awards, kicking off a rigorous application and evaluation process.
 Click here to learn more about the PSF Chair Award Process.

 Endowed chairs are created and supported by private contributions from individual donors or groups of donors.
 They have served as a wonderful way to honor both the recipients of the chairs and the people in whose names they have been established.
 An endowed chair that is presented over time and presumably into perpetuity requires a significant principal amount of support to generate an annual gift.
 An award can be funded annually or for a specific number of years.
 To establish either a chair or an award, contact the Foundation Staff.
 Click here to view Honorees of Teaching Chairs and Awards.